 short term noise event is a noise exposure, when perceived at a sensitive receptor, persists for an aggregate period not greater than eight hours and does not re-occur for a period of at least seven (7) days.
 Re-occurrence is deemed to apply where a noise of comparable level is observed at the same receptor location for a period of one hour or more, even if it originates from a different source or source location.

-significantly disturbed land or significant disturbance to land or significant disturbance means disturbance to land as defined in section 28 of the Environmental Protection Regulation 2008.
+significantly disturbed land or significant disturbance to land or significant disturbance means Land is significantly disturbed if-